LJimenezGracia/FIXnCUT_benchmarking/README.md

 This is the GitHub repository for the **FixNCut: Digesting fixed tissues for single-cell genomics** manuscript.

-*This manuscript is current under review process.*
+*This manuscript is currently under review process.*

 ## Abstract